Club Codes of Conduct & Policies

 1. Make every effort to develop their own sporting abilities, in terms of skill, technique, tactics and stamina.

-2. Give maximum effort and strive for the best possible performance during a game, even if his team is in a position where the desired result has already been achieved.
+2. Give maximum effort and strive for the best possible performance during a game, even if their team is in a position where the desired result has already been achieved.

 3. Set a positive example for others, particularly young players and supporters.